-We have also forged strong links with the Horsham Twinning Associaion and were invited to sing in Lage in Germany and on one visit to Saint-Maixent-L’Ecole in France.
+During these times strong links were forged with the Horsham Twinning Associaion and we were invited to sing in Lage, Germany on three occasions and on a visit to Saint-Maixent-L’Ecole in France.
 We continue to support the Horsham Twinning Association by singing each Christmas at their Carol Concert.

 Keep an eye on the Concerts page of this website for details of forthcoming concerts by The Pleasure Singers.

 Jon began singing around the age of ten and sang in various choirs in the Bromley area, where he grew up.
 While at Sheffield University, Jon spent most of his time developing his singing: he began to perform as a soloist and was also persuaded to direct a small student chamber choir, Socii Cantorum.